-Whether you are considering buying a resale home, or building a new home (or even renting an apartment), you'll want to consider these five things first.
-If the home you are in love with takes care of these 5 items, you will be able to save considerable money on your electric bill during those hot summer months.
+Whether you are considering buying a resale home or building a new home (or even renting an apartment) in Phoenix, you'll want to consider these five things first.
+If the home you are in love with takes care of the following items, you will be able to save considerable money on your electric bill during those hot summer months.

 Ceiling fans don't lower the temperature in the room, they just provide a breeze that can make you feel at least 5° cooler.
 Make sure the ceiling fan blades are rotating counter-clockwise for a cooling effect.
 That's the direction most ceiling fans need to move to get a downdraft.
 To make sure the blades are moving in the correct direction, stand under the fan.
 If you are not feeling the downdraft, reverse the direction of the blades.